marinhero/rpemax/README.md

-# Weight Calculator for One Rep Max Sets (Uusing Rate of Perceived Exhaustion).
+# Weight Calculator for One Rep Max Sets (Using Rate of Perceived Exhaustion).

 ## What is this?